Part II · The Personal Scale · What am I? How should I live?

 For agents (D7) capable of choosing between Lucidity (D5) and Obscuration (D6), choosing Lucidity is the direction of their own existential fulfillment.

-Mathematical deepening: If lucidity is defined as the product of pattern-awareness and mystery-awareness (that is, \(\mathcal{M} = \lambda\xi\)) then the lucidity gradient is \(\nabla\mathcal{M} = (\xi, \lambda)\): it always points toward one’s weaker dimension.
-The marginal return on advancing in pattern-awareness equals one’s current depth in mystery-awareness, and vice versa.
-They are each other’s growth condition.
-This is not a postulate; it is a calculus fact derived directly from the partial derivative of a product.
+Mathematical deepening: If lucidity is \(\mathcal{M} = \lambda\xi\), then \(\nabla\mathcal{M} = (\xi, \lambda)\): the gradient points toward the weaker dimension.
+Pattern-awareness and mystery-awareness are each other’s growth condition.
+This is a calculus fact from the product rule.
 See Appendix B.13.

 VI.2 · The Four Faiths